 Here’s five key articles that best encapsulate my experience and talents:

 Some of my code and data can be found on my github page.

-At right you can filter this profile by category to zoom in on specific types of work.
 My personal writings can be found at the main page of this website.

 Lengthy profiles of Jason Lewis and Angie Craig, the two main candidates for Minnesota’s open 2nd Congressional District seat.